Penelope Ann Miller: Career

 She had the lead role in the big-budget creature feature The Relic (1997) as Dr. Margo Green.
-In 1998, she portrayed Barbara Henry in Ruby Bridges a made-for-television movie that was made by the Disney company, about Ruby Bridges, the first black student to attend an all-white elementary school in New Orleans.
-In 2000, she played the scandalous teacher Mary Kay Letourneau in the TV version of a true story, All-American Girl: The Mary Kay Letourneau Story.
+In 1998, she portrayed Barbara Henry in Ruby Bridges a made-for-television movie that was made by Disney, about Ruby Bridges, the first Black student to attend an all-white elementary school in New Orleans.
+In 2000, she played Mary Kay Letourneau in the TV film All-American Girl: The Mary Kay Letourneau Story.

 In 2002, Miller starred in the film Dead in a Heartbeat and in a two-part episode of A&E's series A Nero Wolfe Mystery.
 Her 2005 film Funny Money was voted the top film of the Sarasota Film Festival.
 She appeared in the Fox series Vanished for six episodes, playing the ex-wife of a U.S. senator whose wife has mysteriously disappeared.
-Her 2007 comedy Blonde Ambition co-starring Jessica Simpson and Luke Wilson, which is considered as a brilliant & cult film for its writing and for the many references it has.
-She guest-starred as Fran on Desperate Housewives.
+In 2007, she appeared in the comedy Blonde Ambition co-starring Jessica Simpson and Luke Wilson.
+She guest starred as Fran on Desperate Housewives.
 Miller appeared in the horror film The Messengers, co-starring Dylan McDermott and Kristen Stewart.
 The film was produced by director Sam Raimi's production company, Ghost House Pictures.
 In 2011, she portrayed Doris, the wife of protagonist George Valentin (Jean Dujardin), in the Academy Award-winning film The Artist.

-After a recurring role on the ABC soap series Mistresses, Miller was cast in 2015 as a regular in the first season of ABC's drama series American Crime.
+After a recurring role on the ABC soap opera Mistresses, Miller was cast in 2015 as a regular in the first season of ABC's drama series American Crime.

-In October 2020, Miller was cast as First Lady Nancy Reagan in Reagan, an upcoming 2023 biographical film based on the life of President Ronald Reagan.
+In October 2020, Miller was cast as First Lady Nancy Reagan in Reagan, a biographical film based on the life of President Ronald Reagan.
+Reagan was theatrically released in the United States on August 30, 2024.
+For her performance in the film, she and Dennis Quaid were nominated for a Golden Raspberry Award for Worst Screen Combo at the 45th Golden Raspberry Awards.

 Personal life

 In 1994, Miller married actor Will Arnett.
 They divorced in 1995.

-Miller married James Huggins, and they have two daughters: Eloisa May and Maria Adela.
+Miller married James Huggins in 2000, and they have two daughters.
 On March 14, 2012, Miller filed for legal separation from Huggins after 12 years of marriage.
 On June 15, 2012, Miller withdrew her request for separation.